Gungahlin

-Within the district is the northernmost town centre of the ACT, situated 10 km north of Canberra City ("Civic" in the local parlance); one of five satellite cities of the ACT, with Woden, Tuggeranong, Weston Creek and Belconnen.
+Within the district is the northern-most town centre of the ACT, situated 10 km north of Canberra City ("Civic" in the local parlance); one of five satellite cities of the ACT, with Woden, Tuggeranong, Weston Creek and Belconnen.

-Establishment and governance
+History

 The traditional custodians of the district are the indigenous people of the Ngunnawal tribe.

 Following the transfer of land from the Government of New South Wales to the Commonwealth Government in 1911, the district was established in 1966 by the Commonwealth via the gazettal of the Districts Ordinance 1966 (Cth) which, after the enactment of the Australian Capital Territory (Self-Government) Act 1988, became the Districts Act 1966.
 This Act was subsequently repealed by the ACT Government and the district is now administered subject to the Districts Act 2002.

 During colonial times and up until the late 1960s, present-day Gungahlin was part of the former farmlands of Ginninderra.
 Ginninderra Village and later still the village of serviced the needs of the local farming community.
 Free settlers included farming families such as the Rolfe, Shumack, Gillespie and Gribble families.
 These settlers established wheat and sheep properties such as 'Weetangara', 'Gold Creek', 'The Valley', 'Horse Park' and 'Tea Gardens'.
 Much of the local produce supplied the large workforce at goldfields at Braidwood and Major's Creek in New South Wales.

+Construction of the industrial suburb of Mitchell commenced in 1977.
+Planning of Gungahlin's suburban areas commenced in 1987 and the start of construction was announced by the Chief Minister, Rosemary Follett, in October 1991.